andyzhangx/demo/windows/azuredisk/README.md

 ```

 ### known issues of Azure disk on Windows feature
-1. [Allow windows mount path on windows](https://github.com/kubernetes/kubernetes/pull/51240) is available from v1.7.x, v1.8.3 or above, as a workaround, you could use linux style `mountPath`, e.g. `/mnt/`, this path will be converted into `c:/mnt/`
+1. [Allow windows mount path on windows](https://github.com/kubernetes/kubernetes/pull/51240) is available from v1.7.x, v1.8.3 or above.

+2. Only drive letter(e.g. `D:`) as `mountPath` works for azure disk on Windows feature due to [volume mapping would fail when hostPath is a symbolic link to a drive and containerPath is a dir path on Windows](https://github.com/moby/moby/issues/35436)

 #### Links
 [Azure Disk Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/#azure-disk)